-Strategic drift can – and does – occur.
+Strategic drift can, and does, occur in many businesses.
 Here are the the four stages of strategic drift.

-Picture this: your organisation has analysed its strengths and weaknesses.
+Picture this: your organization has analyzed its strengths and weaknesses.
 It’s considered its competitors and the advantages and disadvantages in the market.
 You’ve worked together as a team to collaborate and create a strategic plan that everyone believes in and works towards.
 Strategy – and business – is good.

 But then the unthinkable occurs… your strategy begins to drift and the focus and intent you’ve worked so hard on goes with it.
 Strategic drift is a very real challenge that organisations can face, a failure to recognise and respond to changes within the business environment.
 And although strategic drift can easily sneak up on you if you aren’t diligent. if you understand the causes of this phenomenon, you can remedy the problem if you find yourself drifting.

 There are four phases that occur in strategic drift.
-Let’s learn about them and what they can mean for you and your organisation.
+Let’s learn about them and what they can mean for you and your organization.

 Phase 1: Incremental Change

-There is no cause for alarm during this phase because there is little distance between external changes and the strategic action of the organisation.
+There is no cause for alarm during this phase because there is little distance between external changes and the strategic action of the organization.

 Phase 2: Strategic Drift

 The second phase is Strategic Drift itself.
-This happens when there is an accelerating rate of change in the external environment (as noted above) but the organisation continues to operate as normal.
+This happens when there is an accelerating rate of change in the external environment (as noted above) but the organization continues to operate as normal.

-In this phase, the organisation continues to make incremental progress but it’s not enough to keep up with the environment’s accelerated rate of change, and this gradual effect can be quite insidious on the organisation.
+In this phase, the organization continues to make incremental progress but it’s not enough to keep up with the environment’s accelerated rate of change, and this gradual effect can be quite insidious on the organization.

 Strategic actions that were once enough for success become gradually less competitive.